USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 Stateful services are not currently supported on the HII-HPC cluster.

-If stateful services are required, the current recommendation is to establish those services in your own environment and access them remotely from the HII-HPC cluster.
+If a stateful service is required for a pipeline, the current recommendation is to establish it in your own environment and access it remotely from the HII-HPC cluster.

-If you wish to allow access from the HII-HPC cluster, please add the the following source IPs to your firewall configuration:
+If you wish to allow access from the HII-HPC cluster please add the the following source IPs to your firewall configuration:

 - `131.247.250.90` (Head Node Public Source IP, `hii.rc.usf.edu`)
 - `131.247.244.250` (Compute Nodes Public Source IP)